hridkamolbiswas/Identification-of-Van-Gogh-Painting-Images-and-their-Forgeries-using-the-Gabor-filter-bank./README.md

 ![](images/Gabor%20Filter%20Bank.png)

 Performance metric:: F1-score
-##Result as a f1-score for each dimension
+##Result as a f1-score for each dimension (best result we have got 71.87% for first 21-principal components)
 ![](images/f1_Score.PNG)